CS-271/CS-271.github.io/index.md

 Active participation and preparation for class is expected and will contribute to your final grade.
 Each student is expected to work on a semester-long visualization project that will be defined within the first two weeks of class.
 Students will disseminate the results of their semester project in a short visualization research paper.

+### Required Reading
+We will be using Tamara Munzner's book 'Visualization Analysis & Design' in this course.
+You can access the online version of the book via HOLLIS [here](https://hollis.harvard.edu/primo-explore/fulldisplay?docid=01HVD_ALMA512241559820003941&context=L&vid=HVD2&search_scope=everything&tab=everything&lang=en_US).

 ### Course Policies
 **Attendance is mandatory!** If you have to miss a class meeting, you have to let the instructor know in advance.
-You are allowed two excused absences per semester; thereafter you will not receive credit for the attended class.
+Keep in mind that since our class is heavily based on interactive discussions, it is not just you who misses the discussed material, but you also negatively influence the learning outcome of your peers!
+You are allowed two excused absences per semester.
 To receive credit for attendance, you must arrive on time.
 **Active participation is expected!** Active participation and preparation for class are expected and will contribute to your final grade.
 **No open laptops!** We only allow device usage during activities that require devices.
 At all other times, you should not be using your device.